tacoberu/fluent-php/README.md

 Status
 ------

-Only part of the specification implemented.Implementována jen část specifikace.
+Only part of the specification implemented.